usdot-fhwa-stol/carma-carla-integration/README.md

 # CARMA-CARLA Integration Tool
-This user guide provides step-by-step user instructions on how to build the CARMA-CARLA integration tool on Docker, setup configuration for both CARMA platform and CARMA-CARLA integration tool and run that with CARMA platform.
+This user guide provides step-by-step user instructions on how to build CARMA-CARLA integration tool on Docker, setup configuration for both CARMA platform and CARMA-CARLA integration tool and run that with CARMA platform.

 ##  Requirement
 -  Docker (19.03+)